Adamouization/Computer-Vision-Filtering-and-Object-Recognition-and-Features/README.md

 **Pre-processing:** For each (scaled and rotated) template the background is set to zero and normalized it (the mean equal is set to zero, and the Euclidean norm of the template is set to 1.
 For the Test data all backgrounds are set to zero.

-**Intensity-based matching (related to output 2.1):** Slide each template image 푇 over the given test image 퐼 (across x, y directions) and report the similarity score based on their correlations
+**Intensity-based matching (related to output 2.1):** Slide each template image 푇 over the given test image 퐼 (across x, y directions) and report the similarity score based on their correlations 𝑐𝑜𝑟(𝑥, 𝑦) = sum 𝑇(𝑖, 𝑗)𝐼(𝑖 + 𝑥, 𝑗 + 𝑦))

-### 푐표푟(푥,푦)=-푇(푖,푗)퐼(푖−푥,푗−푦)

-1 , 2
-This formula should be familiar to you.
-What does it indicate?
-According to that propose an efficient implementation.
-Define appropriate thresholds on this similarity measure, a proper non-maxima suppression strategy and return the **output 2.1** in specified format.

-Throughout, choose appropriate parameters (and report them) in order to minimize the False Positive and False Negative rates.
+Appropriate thresholds on the similarity measure are defined, along with a proper non-maxima suppression strategy returned with the **output 2.1** to minimize the False Positive and False Negative rates.

-## Task 3: Feature-based template matching using SIFT (worth 13 pts)
+## Task 3: Feature-based template matching using SIFT

-In this part you will implement a simple form of the scale-invariant feature transform (SIFT) method described by Lowe [1-3].
+Implementatin of a simple form of the scale-invariant feature transform (SIFT) method described by Lowe [1-3].

-First of all, write a function which creates a DoG pyramid from an image.
-This function will upgrade your Gaussian pyramid implementation in the last task– note that unlike the previous section, each level i.e. octave of the pyramid, will have multiple (for example s=3) Gaussians applied before resampling.
-Next, look for local extrema in this DoG space.
-Each interest point is then a point given by (푥,휎), where 휎 represents the scale of the feature.
+First of all, a function which creates a DoG pyramid from an image is created.
+This function upgrades the Gaussian pyramid implementation in the last task (note: unlike the previous section, each level i.e. octave of the pyramid, will have multiple (for example s=3) Gaussians applied before resampling).
+Next, local extrema are searched in this DoG space.
+Each interest point is then a point given by (𝑥,𝜎), where 𝜎 represents the scale of the feature.

-**Output 3.1 ( 4 pts):** Visualise your results on the original image as boxes where, each box is scaled by the size of the feature it represents.
-Demonstrate your algorithm on a range of images from the Training and Test datasets.
+**Output 3.1 ( 4 pts):** Visualise the results on the original image as boxes where each box is scaled by the size of the feature it represents.

 **Output 3.2 (4 pts):** SIFT interest points can be refined to improve low-quality results.
 For this part, filter your results using the methods described in the references [1-3], including low contrast and